 Forget what you know about boring, formalised, text-based learning, as this is something else entirely - see for yourself by watching our student study demo.
 To see our entire course library that covers more than 20 different industries, visit us online at www.onlinecoursesaustralia.edu.au where you'll find our full flexible payment options and details of how all courses come with 1-to-1 mentoring.

-Alternatively, to speak to our team about your training needs, just call us on 1300 611 404 or email us at firstname.lastname@example.org.
+Alternatively, to speak to our team about your training needs, call us at 1300 611 404 or at [email protected].
 Upon receipt of your enquiry, a team member will get back to you as soon as possible.